Skip to Content

 Assessing Soil Condition

-• Check drainage testing by digging a 12-inch hole and timing water absorption rates
+• Drainage testing – Dig a hole and fill with water to check absorption rates

 Choosing Right Plants